awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-cli-commands.md

 `@aws`

+**Note**
+If AWS is not listed as a valid member of the channel, you need to add the AWS Chatbot app to the Slack workspace and invite it to the channel\.
+For more information, see the [Getting started guide for AWS Chatbot](getting-started.md)\.

 The AWS Chatbot command syntax is the same as you would use in a terminal:

 `@aws service command --options`